 - Connecting places and people.
 We want the parks to be used to regularly meet friends and participate in events at various locations.
 We want people in Immingham to visit Cleethorpes open spaces and vice versa to allow the whole borough to be appreciated by the residents. - Encouraging social Interaction is a key element of the council's plans going forward.
-With both the communal element of our parks and helping the local economy.
+With numerous cafes, there's no reason not to come and meet for some coffee and cake, improving both the communal element of our parks and helping the local economy.